 Even Jesus faced steps.
 Before He was crowned King of Kings, He first had to endure the cross.
 It was while He was in the garden of Gethsemane that He cried out to His Father in Heaven and said, “Lord, if it’s possible please take this step away from me.
 I know what I am about to endure.
 I know that there will be pain and torment.”
 But He adds “nevertheless, not my will but Yours be done!”

-2012 is nearly over.
-I wonder what steps God has ordered for me in 2013?
+2019 is half way over.
+I wonder what steps God has ordered for me in 2020?
 What path does He want to take me through this next year?

 No matter where the path leads, He promises to be with us.
 He has already marked out the path.
 I just have to trust Him and know that He will uphold me with His hand, just as He promised He would.